MoveFM-R: Advancing Mobility Foundation Models via Language-driven Semantic Reasoning: Experiments

-\textbf{Dataset}: We evaluated our approach on four real-world human mobility datasets (Atlanta, Chicago, Seattle, and Washington, D.C., USA).
-The geographic space of each city was discretized into 500-meter grid cells, with a minimum temporal granularity of 30 minutes.
-User trajectories were constructed using a sliding window covering three consecutive days, and trajectories with fewer than five trips were discarded to reduce sparsity and noise.
-And if the trajectory exceeded 145 points, only the most recent 145 trajectory points were retained For each visited location, we combined geographic coordinates with semantic information (e.g., points of interest) extracted from OpenStreetMap.
-We take careful measures to ensure that ethical considerations are fully addressed in the use of data.
-Further details on the dataset statistics and preprocessing are provided in the Appendix~\ref{app:dataset}.
+We evaluate our method on four real-world human mobility datasets spanning Atlanta, Chicago, Seattle, and Washington, D.C.
+The statistical overview of the datasets used is presented in Table~\ref{tab:dataset_stats}.
+The spatial domain of each city is discretized into $500\text{m} \times 500\text{m}$ grid cells with a temporal resolution of 30 minutes.
+User trajectories are constructed using a three-day sliding window.
+To mitigate sparsity and noise, we filter out trajectories containing fewer than five trips, while sequences exceeding 145 points are truncated to retain the most recent 145.
+Each visited location is augmented with rich semantic context (e.g., Points of Interest) derived from OpenStreetMap (OSM).
+We strictly adhere to ethical guidelines regarding user privacy and have anonymized the datasets.

+\textbf{Dataset Partitioning.} For non-LLM baselines, we partition users into training, validation, and testing sets using a 60\%, 20\%, 20\% split.
+However, due to limited computational resources, all LLM-based methods are trained using only the first 40,000 samples from the standard training set.
+Crucially, we maintain the same testing set across all methods to ensure a fair and consistent evaluation of final performance metrics.